Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 Asking a customer about their opinion on a product gathers feedback and gauge interest.

-For example, a sales rep for a skincare company can ask a customer what they think about a particular product they have tried, such as a moisturizer or serum.
+A sales rep for a skincare company can ask a customer what they think about a particular product they have tried, such as a moisturizer or serum.
 This allows the sales rep to address any concerns the customer may have and improve the product based on their feedback.

 2. Can you tell me why you didn’t choose us earlier?